Hello Edison Families!

 Many activities and programs at Edison exist to reach both students AND their community.
 Examples of community outreach and connection include 8th Grade Career Exploration Classes, November 3rd Career Day, Intergenerational Day, family nights providing food with entertainment and information.
 Our Builder’s Club, co-sponsored by Janesville Kiwanis club, meets monthly to promote service opportunities in school and to the community at large.

 A rigorous program of core classes (Reading, Math, Social Studies, English, and Science) is augmented with excellent exploratory opportunities in Computers, Music, Art, Technical Education, Health, Physical Education, and Family and Consumer Education.
-Edison’s new program, Empower Hour, has already raised achievement and learning measurably, resulting in improved test scores on standardized tests as well as teacher made Curriculum Based Assessments.
+Edison’s Empower Hour, has already raised achievement and learning measurably, resulting in improved test scores on standardized tests as well as teacher made Curriculum Based Assessments.

-Edison’s staff and administration often reinforce to students that safety is the one expectation that comes before learning!
-Our athletic coaches, school nurse, and staff (both certified and noncertified) work constantly to make Edison a safe, kid-oriented, positive place.
-Edison’s high expectations for learning are evident to all who walk through our doors.
-Starting with a highly qualified, caring, energetic staff and an engaging curriculum, learning is a part of every minute of the school day for all.
-In recent years, much work and energy has gone into continual improving our pedagogy, learning activities, student performance, and our 1:1 initiative of students working with Chromebooks, and blended learning.
-During the 2015-16 school year, Edison Middle School was recognized as Wisconsin School of Recognition by the Wisconsin Department of Public Instruction for the third year in a row.
+Edison Middle School was recognized as a Wisconsin School of Recognition by the Wisconsin Department of Public Instruction for three years in a row.
 This award is the result of Edison’s ongoing efforts to improve achievement and learning for all students.
 Edison’s vision is to be a place of learning throughout the calendar year, a lighted school which can be accessed by its community for continuous growth and improvement.